MAP Testing Tips

 Hopefully after reading these tips you will have a better idea of how to handle the math section of MAP.
 Let’s read on to see how the English sections look.

-Excel in Language Usage & Reading
+Excel in Language Usage and Reading

 Similar to the math section of the test, the language usage and reading sections is untimed, but watch out, there is a catch!
 After submitting your answer you will not be allowed to view it again.
 Thus, it is important to carefully read all the instructions.
 This way you can avoid misunderstanding a question and answering incorrectly.
 Here are some tips on what to review before the exam: